nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 </base-alert>

-### Adding your colour styles
+### Adding your color styles

 Now you need to add some styles to your mode classes.
 Let's add a `main.css` file in our assets folder.
-We will use CSS variables to set the root colour which will be light mode and then set the colours for dark and sepia mode.
+We will use CSS variables to set the root color which will be light mode and then set the colors for dark and sepia mode.
 Then we can add some styles to our body and link tags.

 ```css{}[assets/main.css]
 :root {